 In the 2017 spring budget, Phillip Hammond stated that the standard rate would increase from 10% to 12% from 01 June 2017.
 The Association of British Insurers have stated that “Overall, the current rate of IPT at 12% could be adding an extra £283 a year to a typical household’s annual insurance bill as the rate has now doubled since November 2015.
 This latest hike will mean that the Government will take in £5.8 billion a year from IPT”.

 The 2017 autumn budget was announced

 The man with the red case; Phillip Hammond, ended the year by announcing the 2017 autumn budget.
 Whilst there were some ‘good news’ items, some were equally met with a gulp and a sigh!

 One of the budgets biggest giveaway was the abolishment of stamp duty for first time buyers who are purchasing a property worth up to £300,000.
 The government lead ‘help-to-buy scheme will also be extended with an extra £10bn being put into the scheme to extend it until 2021.

 Discounted travel for young commuters

 In a bid to help save young commuters money on their rail Fare’s the young person’s railcard, currently only available to under 27s will be extended and offered to those under 31.
 This scheme provides young travellers with a 30% discount on their annual fare

 In a measure designed to please both tenants and landlords, Hammond signalled that the government would explore tax breaks for landlords who offer longer-term secure tenancies.

 Diesel car drivers

-From 6pm on budget day, all tobacco product prices increased by 2% above inflation and hard rolling tobacco increased by an additional 1%.
+From 6pm on 11th March 2018, otherwise known as ‘budget day’, all tobacco product prices will increase by 2% above inflation and hard rolling tobacco by an additional 1%.